hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `annotations_allowed` - (Optional) Specifies a comma-separated list of Kubernetes annotation keys that will be used in the resource's labels metric.

-* `annotations_allowed` - (Optional) Specifies a Comma-separated list of additional Kubernetes label keys that will be used in the resource's labels metric.
+* `labels_allowed` - (Optional) Specifies a Comma-separated list of additional Kubernetes label keys that will be used in the resource's labels metric.

 ---